 The CARES Act also provides for a deferral of payments of the employer portion of payroll tax incurred during the pandemic, allowing half of such payroll taxes to be deferred until December 2021 and the remaining half until December 2022.
-As of December 31, 2021 and 2020, the System deferred approximately \$1,631,000 of payroll taxes, which are recorded within accrued expenses on the accompanying consolidated balance sheets.
-The payment for the first half of the employer portion of payroll taxes was initiated by the System on January 3, 2022.
+As of December 31, 2022 and 2021, the System deferred approximately \$725,000 and \$1,631,000 of payroll taxes, which are recorded within accrued expenses on the accompanying consolidated balance sheets.